tallforasmurf/CoBro/README.md

 When the app starts up it refreshes all comics automatically.
 This and File>Refresh are the same:
 The app passes the (selected) items to a separate QThread.
-The thread processes comics one at a time and for each:
+The thread processes comics one at a time:

-* Sets Working status (italic font on the name) and attempts to read the source of the one page at the associated URL.
+* Set Working status (italic font on the name)

+* Attempt to read the
+source of the one page at the associated URL.

-* If this times out or yields an error, sets error status (strikout font) and returns.
+* If this times out or yields an error, set error status (strikout font) and return.

+* Save the text of the web page in memory for display if the user clicks the comic.

+* If update days are known for this comic, and if this is not an update day, and an update day has not elapsed since the comic was last read: set Old status and return.

-* Computes a hash based on selected elements of the page and compares to the prior hash.
+* Compute a hash based on selected elements of the page and compare to the prior hash.

-* If the hash is different, sets New status (bold font), else Old status (normal font).
+* If the hash is different, set New status (bold font), else Old status (normal font).

-* Saves the text of the web page in memory.

 Because refresh is in a separate thread, the user can display and read comics while others are being refreshed.